react-rev/Innkeeper/README.md

 React project for managing accomodation and reimbursement logistics

 # RLMS
-This React application is an online classroom portal that incorporates various service features.
-It allows, students and trainers to interact within a course.
+This React application is an online logistics system that incorporates various service features.
+It allows, admins and associates to interact within a facilities portal.
 The environment is complete with React, Webpack, Babel, Express, and Node.

 ###### menu
 - [Description](#rlms)